Vous êtes ici : Accueil > Descriptifs des cours > Civilisation

 COURS DE MAJEURE L2

-L2 S3 - UE 9 : DL23EM02 – Civilisation des pays anglophones S3
+L2 S3 - UE 9 : DL23EM02 – Civilisation des pays anglophones S3 - The British World in the 19th century

-Enseignants : Tim Mc Inerney, Bernard Cros
+Enseignants : Tim Mc Inerney, Bernard Cros, Rémy Bethmont

 Bibliography : (The books are available at the BU)